Call for Founders to Grow Businesses in Buffalo for Cut of $5 Million in Investment Finalists to Face-Off at Live In-Person Pitch Event in October

 On June 9, 2021, 43North is teaming up with program alumni and founders from ACV, Squire and Magnusmode to host a “43North Why to Apply” webinar where entrepreneurs can learn more about the competition and accelerator program.
 More details on the webinar, competition rules and application for 43North’s 2021 startup competition can be found here.

 43North is an accelerator program that hosts an annual startup competition, investing $5 million per year to attract and retain high-growth companies in Buffalo, NY.
 43North portfolio companies also receive free incubator space in Buffalo for one year, guidance from mentors in related fields, and access to other business incentive programs such as START-UP NY.
-43North operates through the support of Governor Andrew Cuomo, Empire State Development, the Ralph C. Wilson, Jr. Foundation, and several other sponsors.
+43North operates through the support of New York State, Empire State Development, the Ralph C. Wilson, Jr. Foundation, and several other sponsors.
 More information about 43North is available here.